18F/formsgov-demo/README.md

 Sometimes the database changelog lock gets corrupted.
 You will need to connect to the database using `kubectl exec -it` and remove all lines of liquibases `databasechangeloglock` table.

+## To deploy to Cloud.gov sandbox

+gradlew -Pprod clean bootWar

+If not logged in, do the below (https://cloud.gov/docs/getting-started/setup/) cf login -a api.fr.cloud.gov  --sso
+Navigate to the website and copy the temp auth code

+Then choose the org and space from the list sandbox-gsa syed.azeem cf push -p build/libs/*.war or, for windows use the full filename, i.e. cf push -p build/libs/formservice-2.3.war

+Command takes a while.

+# KEY AND CERT
+## private key
+openssl genrsa -out localhost.key 2048
+## PEM KEY to DER
+openssl pkcs8 -topk8 -inform PEM -outform DER -in  localhost.key -out  localhost.key.der -nocrypt

+## cert
+openssl req -new -x509 -key localhost.key -out localhost.cert -days 3650 -subj /CN=localhost